 On this subject, it is worth considering project-based teaching, a well-established form of educational practice with enduring and fruitful potential.
-This pedagogical approach ranges from projects such as well-known global simulations to those that forge links between classrooms and the outside world.
+This pedagogical approach ranges from projects such as global simulations, nowadays well-known, to those that forge links between classrooms and the outside world.
 For example, a newspaper writing project carried out within a class may be published on the Web as or as an online blog.
 The enduring success of these practices speaks highly of the teachers who have invested in and continue to devote their time to such projects.
-The social and interpersonal aspects of these projects in terms of learning and teaching is particularly clear: An action-based approach to teaching can be implemented in the form of (pre-)professional communication, through classroom games, or creative or poetic language activities articulated through mini-tasks or more complex projects.
-(CEFR, pp. 55)
+The social and interpersonal aspects of these projects in terms of learning and teaching is particularly clear: an action-based approach to teaching can be implemented in the form of (pre-) professional communication, through classroom games, or creative or poetic language activities articulated through mini-tasks or more complex projects.
+(CEFR, pp. 55).

-The notion of task-based work is central in the CEFR.
-An entire chapter is devoted to the topic (Ch.
-7, pp. 157-167).
+The notion of task is central in the CEFR.
+An entire chapter is devoted to the topic (Chapter 7, pp. 157-167).
 Task-based pedagogy, too, is presented in a flexible manner, since "tasks are a feature of everyday life in the personal, public, educational or occupational domains" (CEFR, p.
 157).
 Task-based teaching and learning concerns "any purposeful action considered by an individual as necessary to achieve a given result in the context of a problem to be solved, an obligation to fulfil or an objective to be achieved " (CEFR, p.
 10).
-The term "task" refers precisely to concrete experiences rather than the more general concept of activity" (see CEFR, pp. 57 onwards).
-In this sense, the anthropological and cultural aspects of tasks and activities - in particular their relations to groups and their uses of language - are not addressed: Each user of the CEFR, is expected to adopt the Framework and makes it their own by adding their knowledge and experience so as to interpret the nature of the tasks at hand and how to effectively work through them in the present context and situation: "Task accomplishment by an individual involves the strategic activation of specific competence in order to carry out a set of purposeful actions in a particular domain with a clearly defined goal and a specific outcome" (CEFR, p.
-157 Ch.
-III of this Guide addresses the concept of tasks in more detail).
+The term "task" refers precisely to concrete experiences rather than the more general concept of activity" (see CEFR, p.
+57 onwards).
+In this sense, the anthropological and cultural aspects of tasks and activities - in particular their relations to groups and their uses of language - are not addressed: each user of the CEFR is expected to adopt the framework and make it their own by adding their knowledge and experience so as to interpret the nature of the tasks at hand and how to effectively work through them in the present context and situation: "Task accomplishment by an individual involves the strategic activation of specific competences in order to carry out a set of purposeful actions in a particular domain with a clearly defined goal and a specific outcome" (CEFR, p.
+157; Chapter III of this guide addresses the concept of tasks in more detail).

-In sum, for teachers and learners alike, the CEFR synthesizes useful teaching and learning practices oriented towards plurilingual practices and the development of plurilingual competence, linking languages and their components together rather than separating them into discretely.
-This results in various forms of development (which have already been touched upon in some depth here) for both initial teacher education as well as continuing professional development, in addition to the development of learners themselves, whether of school age or older.
+In sum, for teachers and learners alike, the CEFR synthesises useful teaching and learning practices oriented towards plurilingual practices and the development of plurilingual competence, linking languages and their components together rather than separating them into watertight compartments.
+This results in new forms of development (which have already been introduced in several contexts) for both initial teacher education as well as continuing professional development, in addition to the development of learners themselves, whether of school age or older.
 Languages taught or learned are no longer divided into fields of language, literature, and culture.
-Instead, an all-encompassing language repertoire is presented for learners as well as teachers, conceived as four major domains: educational, public, occupational, and personal (CEFR, p.
-14)
+Instead, an all-encompassing language repertoire is presented for learners as well as teachers, conceived as four major domains: educational, public, occupational and personal (CEFR, p.
+14).

-The CEFR presents these 'sectors" or "key domains" in a list, which should be considered nonexhaustive, as "the number of possible domains is indeterminate; [...] in many situations more than one domain may be involved [...]; on the other hand, the personal domain individualises or personalises actions in the other domains" (CEFR, pp 44-45).
-On the concept of domain, see also Ch.
-I of this Guide)
+The CEFR presents these 'sectors" or "key domains" in a list, which should be considered non-exhaustive, as "the number of possible domains is indeterminate; ... in many situations more than one domain may be involved ...; on the other hand, the personal domain individualises or personalises actions in the other domains" (CEFR, pp. 44-45.
+On the concept of domain, see also Chapter I of this guide).